jeffThompson/DesigningWithData/Week01_VisualEvidence/README.md

 ![Visualizations of data about a week of laughter from Georgia Lupi and Stefanie Posavec's "Dear Data" project, where they exchanged postcards with hand-drawn visualizations for a year](https://raw.githubusercontent.com/jeffThompson/DesigningWithData/master/Week01_AnalogDataCollection/Images/DearData-Composite-GeorgiaLupiAndStefaniePosavec.jpg)

-# ANALOG DATA COLLECTION
+# VISUAL EVIDENCE

 ### TLDR
+* Due January 27 by the start of class
-* Find an analog way to record some aspect of your daily life
+* Find an analog way to record evidence of some aspect of your daily life
 * No numbers or charts allowed!
-* Due Feb 8 by 11am EST
 * Upload a photo of your project to Canvas with a comment explaining what your data source was and how you collected it
-* Read the chapter *Why Visualize: From Information to Wisdom* ([available through the Stevens library](https://stevens.on.worldcat.org/oclc/826866879))
 * Watch [*Dear Data* keynote presentation](https://vimeo.com/157474716)

 ***

 ### ASSIGNMENT
 Soon we'll be thinking about numbers, how to store and organize data, and ways we can use code to parse large datasets.
-But for our first assignment, we'll start more simple and experimental: your assignment is to identify something in your daily life and create a visual record of that activity.
+But for our first project, we'll start more simple and experimental: your assignment is to identify something in your daily life and create a visual record of that activity.
 This can be something mundane, a part of your routine, something unusual that you do, etc. Don't worry about numerical data or making charts – in fact, I'm asking you *not* to think about numbers or make charts for this project!
 Instead, think about how you can keep track visually: evidence, marks, leftovers, etc.

 Some examples:
 * Make a mark with toothpaste on a sheet of black paper every time you brush your teeth